TCLResearchHK/VRWorkshopHKOSCon2017/README.md

  * Get a [Cloud9](https://c9.io/) account.
 It is an online development platform that includes an editor as well as other development tools (e.g. git).
 If you're familar with setting up a simple http dev server, feel free to skip this.

    Note that creating a normal account requires a credit card (no charge, just for varification).
 We have paid for an [education plan](https://c9.io/pricing), such that via our invitation, you can create an account without providing credit card detail.
-To get an invitation, send a message to our [workshop chatroom](https://gitter.im/TCLResearchHK/VRWorkshop) providing your email address.
+To get an invitation, send a message to [Andy on Gitter](https://gitter.im/andyli) providing your email address.

 ## Procedure